Toronto collision leaves 9 dead, 16 injured; suspect in custody | East Idaho News

 “About 20 seconds after that, I came upon a crowd of about 30 people … probably about five people on the ground, bleeding,” he said, adding that pedestrians were performing CPR.

-Canadian Prime Minister Justin Trudeau said early Monday afternoon that he was just learning about the incident.

-“Our hearts go out to anyone affected.
-We’re obviously going to have more to learn and more to say in the coming hours,” he said.
+After learning about the incident, Canadian Prime Minister Justin Trudeau said: “Our hearts go out to anyone affected.
+We’re obviously going to have more to learn and more to say in the coming hours.”

-Toronto Mayor John Tory said there was a tragic incident on Yonge Street.

-“My thoughts are with those affected by this incident and the front-line responders who are working to help those injured,” he said.
+“Prayers for Toronto,” Marcus Stroman, a pitcher for the Toronto Blue Jays wrote.

 Respond to this story